 The Social Deviance concentration of Cal U's Bachelor of Arts in Sociology degree integrates concepts from various academic disciplines to examine and tackle the real-world issues of social deviance.
-Qualified undergraduate students in the Social Deviance concentration may be eligible to participate in the accelerated B.A.-to-M.S. program, which enables them to take graduate courses that apply to both their bachelor's degree in Sociology: Social Deviance and (thereafter) a master's degree in Clinical Mental Health Counseling.
+Qualified undergraduate students in the Social Deviance concentration may be eligible to participate in the accelerated B.A.-to-M.S. program, which enables them to take graduate courses that apply to both their B.A. in Sociology: Social Deviance and (thereafter) a master's degree in clinical mental health counseling.

 Cal U's Master of Science in Clinical Mental Health Counseling prepares students to work as professional counselors in a variety of behavioral health and social service settings.

 The following curriculum shows the requirements for completing the bachelor's degree under the accelerated B.A.-to-M.S. program.
 Additional graduate-level courses are required to complete the master's degree; refer to the graduate academic catalog for these requirements.